chinmay-pardeshi/chinmay-pardeshi/README.md

 ---

 <p align="center">
-  Made with 💻, 🤖, and ☕ by Aditya Pawar
+  Made with 💻, 🤖, and ☕ by Chinmay Pardeshi

 </p>